tsimafei-markhel/Fireworks.NET/README.md

 **Note** NuGet packages are not committed to the repository, you need to use Package Restore to get them before the build.

 ##Contribution
-###Coding Guidelines
+###Programming Guidelines
-Please refer to the [CodingGuidelines.md](CodingGuidelines.md) file for the code style guidelines.
+Please refer to the [programming-guidelines.md](programming-guidelines.md) file for the code style and other guidelines.